Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 .. warning::
   This action work only with `SP Custom Credentials key type <../../getting-started/sign-up.html?highlight=auth#sharepoint-custom-credentials>`_

-Creates a modern SharePoint Team or Communication site with the help of Microsoft Flow.
+Creates a modern SharePoint Team or Communication site with the help of Power Automate (Microsoft Flow).

 "Create Modern SharePoint Site" is a complex action that includes 3 different operations for creating Team's or Communication's sites.